Souvik74/Souvik74/README.md

 - 👋 Hi, I’m @Souvik74
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me email: souvik9205@gmail.com

 <!---